Changissnz/nu_merchant_principal/README.md

 offspring, metaphorically speaking, there is also the related concept of the <ins>pragmatism trap</ins> (section The Sophisticated as Behavior After Appearance).

+The economy of knowledge has its values and priorities.
+With open frameworks alongside select use and distribution of knowledge, a lack of expectations is the default anticipatory state for those avoidant of speculation.
+Unrestrained speculation for things not of a certainty is not of the diligent's decorum.
+Even for a thoroughly enjoyable future planned with no room for error, these futures typically constrained to a small and controlled environment, the meek dare not express their giddiness for fear that such giddiness can be spun around to ruin the dear event.